 If your bonnet dryer is not cutting it than a blow-dryer may be the one to work.
 Some swear by it for drying hair quicker in twists or braids.

 This simple solution may allow more air to your hair, so they dry quicker than being covered with a satin bonnet or scarf.
 Just make sure you are sleeping on a satin pillowcase and you should be fine.

 Rock them twisted

 Rock them twisted for a few days or at least for that first day.
-I know we get into this ideal of what is acceptable or pretty.
+We get into this ideal of what is acceptable or pretty.
 Who says you have to unravel them?
 Try wearing your twists the next morning.
-Not sure how long your hair is but twists are such a beautiful style and if you part them evenly, you can rock them ‘as is’ or place in buns, under a turban in a few braids peeking out from the front, or a host of styles that are available for your twists.
+Twists are such a beautiful style, and if you part them evenly, you can rock them ‘as is’ or place them in buns, under a turban in a few braids peeking out from the front, or a host of styles that are available for your twists.
 This can give you a day or two in-between having to do them at night and afford you some free time along with not having to struggle getting your twists dried by morning.

 Check out SimplyYounique’s hugely popular video on several ways to style your twists.
-She’s got 5 gorgeous styles for you to try.
+She’s got five gorgeous styles for you to try.